Skip to main content

 "Who is available next Wednesday morning for a 90-minute electrical job in Antwerp?"

-This is a discovery question, so the assistant should pick get_recommendations with:
+This is a discovery question, so the assistant picks get_recommendations with:

 • requirements: electrical work